marksikaundi/MetabaseSQL/sql_with_metabase.md

 [[WHERE category = {{category}}]]
 ```

 If no value is provided for the variable, the entire clause is omitted from the query.
+This is particularly useful for creating flexible reports where some filters are not always required.

 ## Working with Dates in SQL